fengmi9312/Final-State-Dynamic-Vaccine-Prioritization/README.md

 ## Generating Figures

-Figure scripts load workbooks from `AnalysisData/` and write figure panels to `Figure/`.
+Figure scripts load local workbooks from `AnalysisData/` and write figure panels to `Figure/`.
+Both directories are generated or supplied locally and are ignored by git.

 ```bash
 python FigureCode/figure_main.py